xue35/card-qrcode/README.md

 Need More
 =========

 If you are missing a feature or a configuration option, consult the [project] page.
 Just open a [ticket] and the [author] will care about it.
-Er extend it, it's [lgpl].
+Or extend it, it's [lgpl].